Greg Abbott: Fit-again Carlisle United players can lift form

-Carlisle boss Greg Abbott hopes the return of key players can inspire a revival after Saturday's FA Cup
+Carlisle boss Greg Abbott hopes the return of key players can inspire a revival after Saturday's FA Cup defeat by Bournemouth.

 Among the absentees were senior professionals James Berrett, Rory Loy and Lee Miller, as the Cumbrians slumped to a fourth loss in five games.